scottgallant/mrpnkt.github.io/_posts/2016-06-22-howto-create-a-github-jekyll-page-with-a-few-clicks.md

 ---
-title: Howto create a github/jekyll page with a few clicks
+title: Howto create a github page with jekyll in a few clicks
 date: '2016-06-22 06:39:00'
 categories: []
 layout: post